VictorAlbertos/RxCache/README.md

 The above examples declare providers which their method signature accepts EvictProvider in order to be able to concrete more specifics types of EvictProvider at runtime.

-But I have done that for demonstration purposes, you always should narrow the Evict class in your method signature to the type which you really need.
-For the last example, I would use EvictDynamicKey in production code, because this way I would be able to paginate the filtered mocks and evict them per filter, triggered by a pull to refresh for example.
+But I have done that for demonstration purposes, you always should narrow the evicting classes in your method signature to the type which you really need.
+For the last example, I would use EvictDynamicKey in production code, because this way I would be able to paginate the filtered mocks and evict them per its filter, triggered by a pull to refresh for example.

 Nevertheless, there are complete examples for [Android and Java projects](https://github.com/VictorAlbertos/RxCacheSamples).